yohannes2025/project-3-battleships/README.md

 ### Frameworks, Libraries & Programs Used
 1. Python Standard Library
-2. Optional: PyInstaller for packaging the game as an executable.
+2. Heroku for deployment to the server.
+3. PEP8 Python Validator for Python Code Validation.

 ## Deployment & Local Development